How Many Days Is A Year On Pluto

 Future Missions

 While there are no current missions planned to return to Pluto, scientists are considering future missions to explore other objects in the Kuiper Belt.
-These missions could potentially shed more light on Pluto's formation and evolution, as well as the conditions in the outer solar system.
+So these missions could potentially shed more light on Pluto's formation and evolution, as well as the conditions in the outer solar system.
 The exploration of the Kuiper Belt is an ongoing frontier in planetary science, and Pluto will likely remain a key focus of future research.

 Tips and Expert Advice